Top Java 8 Interview Questions and Answers in 2021

 Question: Do we need changes and reforms in Java?

-Answer: Yes, we do need changes and reforms in Java language because of the following reasons.
+Answer: Yes, we do need changes and reforms in the Java language because of the following reasons.

 - To make the best and efficient use of multi-million CPUs that are deployed at work throughout the world.